 3. Small cages (28”x28”x28”)

 The kennel area is climate controlled and each run is separated by half walls of painted cement blocks.
 Chain link fencing is used for the top half as well as for the run gates.
 Cages are stainless steel with top, bottom, back and both sides enclosed and the front is open grate work.

 Rates are charged per animal and by the number of nights spent in the facility.
-There are special rates for animals staying 7 or more nights.
-We also have multi-pet discounts available.
 Ask about these special rates.
 All fees for boarding must be prepaid.